Quicr/quicr-protocol-spec/moq-arch.md

 but since only local users can access them, their is a way to mange which applications use them.

-Subscriptions need to be refreshed at least ever 5 seconds to ensure liveness and consent for the client to continue receiving data.
+Subscriptions need to be refreshed at least every 5 seconds to ensure liveness and consent for the client to continue receiving data.